 We charge on a "contingency fee" basis, meaning that you will not pay us anything at all unless we recover a settlement or a verdict in your favor.
 Typically the contingency fee is one-third (33.3%) of the net recovery (after deducting the costs and disbursements incurred in advancing your case).
 The fee can be less for medical malpractice cases and where the client is a minor (under 18 years old).Do I need a lawyer to settle my injury case?

 Costs and expenses are money we pay to others to advance your case.
-For example, when we write to your doctors for their medical records, they typically charge us 75 cents per page for copying costs.
+For example, when our personal injury lawyers write to your doctors in Syracuse and the surrounding areas for their medical records, they typically charge us 75 cents per page for copying costs.
 Another example: If we are forced to file a lawsuit because the defendant won't settle, the Court requires us to pay a "filing fee".
 Your case may also require "expert" testimony, in which case we need to pay an expert (such as a physician) to testify in court on your behalf.
 These costs and expenses are paid out of the gross recovery (settlement or verdict) at the end of the case.
 Our fee is generally 1/3 of the "net" recovered (i.e., after subtracting the costs and expenses).
 With some exceptions (call us to find out), you do not have to pay any up front costs or expenses.What is a lawsuit and how does it work?

-Essentially, if we cut through all of the fancy legal jargon, a lawsuit is really not difficult to understand.
+Essentially, if we cut through all of the fancy legal jargon, a New York personal injury lawsuit is really not difficult to understand.
 We have basically these phases: the start of the action, the middle or discovery of the action, and finally the trial phase.

 We start the lawsuit by the service or delivery of summons.
 A summons is really nothing other than a formal document which puts a person or other party on notice that an action has been commenced.
 It allows a certain amount of time to respond.
 The summons is normally accompanied by a complaint.
 A complaint is nothing other than a longer document which, in summary form, tells the other side what the case is all about.